 - Daily churn: -+1,021 claims added to the backlog

 Although this spike in backlogged claims is essentially the opposite of what we saw in January’s report, you shouldn’t worry too much about these higher numbers.
 The claims backlog numbers in the February 2017 veterans disability benefits statistics report only seems distressingly high when you’re comparing month-over-month numbers.
-In spring 2013, the backlog broke 600,000 claims; what we’re seeing now is only a moderate overall increase that highlights rising demand from veterans applying for disability benefits.
+In spring 2013, the backlog rose to more than 600,000 claims. what we’re seeing now is only a moderate overall increase that highlights rising demand from disabled veterans.

 Can A VA-Accredited Attorney Help?

 You may find it highly beneficial to speak with a local VA-accredited attorney before filing your own disability claim.
-An experienced disability advocate or attorney can walk you through every step of the application process and help you set appropriate expectations.
-A Social Security attorney can help you gather medical paperwork you’ll need to submit along with your application that clearly supports your disability claim.
-Of course, an experienced attorney or disability advocate can also request claim status updates and file your appeal if you receive an unfavorable decision.
-Best of all, most Social Security lawyers and disability advocates work on a contingency basis – meaning you won’t pay any legal fees unless you’re awarded benefits.
-To see if you may qualify for legal assistance, click the button below to get your veterans benefits evaluation now.
+An experienced disability attorney can walk you through every step of the application process and set appropriate expectations.
+They can help you gather medical paperwork to submit along with your application that clearly supports your disability claim.
+Of course, an experienced attorney can also request claim status updates and file your appeal, if needed.
+Best of all, most Social Security lawyers work on contingency – so you won’t pay legal fees unless you get benefits.